Guessing Cost: Bounds and Applications to Data Repair in Distributed Storage: Introduction

-Inspired from these observations in this study, we proposed a generalization of the guessing framework, namely guessing cost, and derive optimal guessing strategies as well as asymptotically tight bounds by using a quantity related to the Rényi's entropy.
-Note that numerical calculation of moments of guessing cost might be computationally feasible for small $|\mathcal{X}|$, however as we consider a series of random variables $\{X_i\}_{i=1}^n$, finding the optimal guessing strategy for minimum average as well as the moments of cost would be computationally intractable (exponential in $n$).
-We also have shown that guessing cost of a sequence of independent random variables (not necessarily identically distributed) can be expressed in terms of Rényi entropy rate.
-On the other hand, the computation of the moments of guessing cost for independent random variables $\{X_i\}_{i=1}^n$ is observed to be linear in $n$.
+Motivated from such {examples}, in this study, we {introduce} the guessing cost, and derive optimal guessing strategies {(the ones that minimize {the various statistics about the cost} as well as asymptotically tight bounds by using a quantity related to the Rényi's entropy {for the expected values of real powers a.k.a. moments of the guessing cost}.
+Note that numerical calculation of moments of guessing cost might be computationally feasible for small $|\mathcal{X}|$, however {when} we consider a series of random variables $\{X_i\}_{i=1}^n$ {each defined on the same set $\mathcal{X}$,} finding the optimal guessing strategy for minimum average {or} the moments of {the guessing} cost would be computationally intractable (exponential in $n$), {motivating us for finding tight bounds}.
+We also have shown that {bounds on the} guessing cost of a sequence of independent random variables (not necessarily identically distributed) can be expressed in terms of \textit{Rényi entropy rate} {(Theorem \ref{thmexponent})}, {which is defined for order-$\alpha$ ($\alpha \in {\mathbb{R}^+}$) as { } {as long as} the limits exist, where $H _\alpha(\{X_i\})$ is the joint Rényi entropy \cite{renyi1960} {and $H(\{X_i\})$ is the Shannon entropy} of the sequence $\{X_i\}_{i=1}^n$}.
+On the other hand, the computation of the moments of guessing cost for independent {sequence of} random variables $\{X_i\}_{i=1}^n$ is observed to be linear in $n$.
 Our results are asymptotically tight i.e., as $n \rightarrow \infty$ we characterize the exponential growth rate of the moments of guessing cost.
-Several improved bounds are conjectured for the non-asymptotic region based on an established connection with the standard guesswork.
-Finally, we discovered that our findings for guessing cost can be easily applied to a distributed data storage scenario in next-generation mobile networks, where nodes are repaired using an example master-based repair protocol and graph-based codes such as low density parity check (LDPC) codes \cite{LDPC1963} in the event of node failures or unexpected node departures from a cell's coverage \cite{haytaoglu2022}.
+Several improved bounds are conjectured for the non-asymptotic region based on an established connection with the guesswork. {Moreover,} we realized that our findings for guessing cost can be easily applied to {an example} distributed data storage scenario, {as depicted in Fig. \ref{fig:motexample}}, where nodes are repaired using a master-based {regeneration} protocol and graph-based codes such as low density parity check (LDPC) codes \cite{LDPC1963} in the event of node failures or unexpected node departures from {a base station's} coverage \cite{haytaoglu2022}.